Takata air bags claim another life after Arizona crash

-DETROIT — Another driver has been killed by an exploding Takata air bag inflator, bringing the worldwide death toll to at least 24.
+DETROIT — An Arizona man killed by an exploding Takata air bag inflator brings the worldwide death toll to at least 24.

-The latest death occurred three days after a crash on June 8, 2018 in the Phoenix suburb of Buckeye, Arizona, according to a statement released Friday by Honda, which made the car involved in the crash.
+Armando V. Ortega, 55, of Yuma, died June 11, 2018, three days after his 2002 Honda Civic was involved in a crash in near Phoenix, according to the Arizona Department of Public Safety.

-The driver, who was not identified, was hit by shrapnel from the air bag when a 2002 Honda Civic crashed at an intersection at 8:33 p.m., a Honda spokesman said.
-The death occurred at a hospital on June 11, according to the company.
+Honda said in a statement that the Civic driver was hit by shrapnel and injured.
+He later died at a hospital.

 More than 200 people also have been hurt by the inflators, which have caused the largest series of automotive recalls in U.S. history involving with as many as 70 million inflators to be recalled by the end of next year.
 About 100 million inflators are to be recalled worldwide.